Careers

 Impartial Careers Advice

-Furthermore we do not have any Sixth Form provision, therefore we work with each student on an individual basis to find the right provider to progress onto once they have left Maple Medical PRU
+Furthermore we do not have a Sixth form provision, therefore we work with each pupil on an individual basis to determine their preferences, needs and abilities to find the most suitable provider, to progress onto once they have left Maple Medical PRU

-• Have an impartial information, advice and guidance session from an independent, qualified advisor
+• Have an impartial information, advice and guidance session, in both Year 10 and Year 11

 • An individual careers interview and action plan agreed